Barry Sherman: Other businesses

 Sherman also personally invested in other, non-pharmaceutical businesses.
 Often these had dubious prospects and turned out to be fraudulent schemes.
 For example, Sherman put money into a yacht-chartering company which turned out to be a shell corporation that had never bought any yachts.
 Later, he bought a majority stake in a company that sold a nutritional supplement marketed by American fraudster Kevin Trudeau.
-In 1996, when US regulators began investigating the fraud claims would later lead to Trudeau's imprisonment, Sherman sold half his stake to the Apotex Foundation.
+In 1996, when US regulators began investigating the fraud claims that would later lead to Trudeau's imprisonment, Sherman sold half his stake to the Apotex Foundation.
 Sherman's associates felt he was often too generous and trusting with these businesses, failing to do proper due diligence.

 For fifteen years, Sherman partnered with Frank D'Angelo, a fruit-juice maker who was trying to branch out into other businesses.
 The two produced the Cheetah Power Surge energy drink and started Steelback Brewery; when D'Angelo Brands went bankrupt in 2007, Sherman lost C$100 million.
 Sherman continued backing D'Angelo's filmmaking venture even after D'Angelo was arrested on sexual assault and obstruction of justice charges, later dropped, in 2009.
-Sherman's money financed all eight films D'Angelo made through 2013.
+Sherman's money financed all eight films D'Angelo had made through 2018.

 In the late 2010s, Sherman worked with another man later convicted of fraud, Shaun Rootenberg.
 The two had been introduced by a mutual friend, Cineplex Odeon co-founder Myron Gottlieb, who had met Rootenberg in prison following his conviction for fraud in the collapse of Livent.
 Rootenberg persuaded Sherman to invest in his development of an online trivia game; Sherman later filed a lawsuit against Rootenberg, alleging the latter had simply pocketed the money.